Prakhar824/Classification-of-Personality-based-on-Users-Twitter-Data/README.md

 ● Train the machine to classify the personality types by using a Naive-Bayes Text Classifier.
 ● Accurately predict the user’s Myers-Briggs personality type using 10-fold cross validation.

-How to use:
+## Usage :
+1. First step is to run the requirement.txt file to install all the libraries and dependencies.
 1. run pyGen first to generate your naive bayes classifier models.
 Alternatively, you can use any other text classification models.
-2. run pyPredict(use your own Twitter keys) and enter the username you want to predict.
+1. run pyPredict(use your own Twitter keys) and enter the username you want to predict.

 ## Types of Personalities :